 On the 7th March 2008 an offer for Perpetual Preference Shares closed fully subscribed with the total number on issue being 200,000,000 which were sold at $1 each.
 The shares commenced trading under the code QHLHA on the NZDX on the 13 March 2008.

-The Group is pleased to have been able to provide net distributions of $45.0 million to Bay of Plenty Regional Council and $9.6 million to Perpetual Preference Shareholders.
-All dividends were fully imputed.
+The Group is pleased to have provided net distributions of $47.0 million to Bay of Plenty Regional Council and $9.6 million to Perpetual Preference Shareholders.
+All dividends are fully imputed.

 Operating Performance